specialprocedures/igdr.ch/content/posts/cop.md

 Reporting in 2024 peaked mid-year, outside of COP, and 2025 has seen a very steady stream of climate-related articles throughout the year.

+# Conclusion
-Whilst urgent work is needed to regain momentum in 2026, climate communications no longer needs mega-events like COP26 to drive coverage throughout the year.
+Urgent work is needed to regain momentum in 2026.
+COP remains the main venue for international agreement on climate action, but is held back by widely-recognised problems which are impacting its ability to draw media engagement.

+The climate movement must increasingly look beyond the annual COP cycle to sustain media attention, finding new opportunities to influence policymakers, engage audiences and drive meaningful reductions in emissions.

 ---